giodestone/Hart-Keyboard/README.md

 As a consequence, it means that the microcontroller is more protected from being plugged/unplugged and can be accessed easier for soldering/desoldering.

 #### Alternatives to the RP2040
 Alternatives I considered include the ATMEGA32A, Makey-makey, Arduino Pro Micro.
 Especially with the Pro Micro, there is support for some other firmware (though QMK seems the standard) and you can find more documentation.
 But they were costly by comparison, had less storage, and fewer pins.
 They all seemed equally easy to program, arguably the RP2040 easiest, as you just drag+drop the compiled firmare onto it.
-You could use any microcontroller that can pretend to be a USB device.
+You could use any microcontroller that can pretend to be a USB HID device.

 #### Why Wired?

 This was my first keyboard.
-I decided that's for the future.
+I decided batteries were for a future project.

 But seriously - wireless would require more pins, more thought, and a battery.
-QMK isn't wireless-native, and there are some exta-low-power modes etc. that would need to be thought about.
+QMK isn't wireless-native (KMK is), and there are some exta-low-power modes etc. that would need to be thought about.
 Plus, the OLED would drain the battery quicker.
 The Pi Pico W has a Bluetooth radio that can be made to make it a keyboard.
 Look at other firmware thats wireless first if you want to pursue this (and to pick a supported microcontroller).

 ### 🔇 Making things quiet
 I spent a not insiginficant amount of time on this.

 There are some things you can do, such as:
 * Use silent-ish switches.
 This probably makes the biggest differece.
 Lubed switches should help (also with the 'feel').
-These switches will have dampeners in their shell and potentially at the bottom of the stem internally.
+Silent switches will have dampeners in their shell and potentially at the bottom of the stem internally.
 * Change keycap shape.
 I found this out by printing some other keycaps, and turns out the shape makes a big difference.
 * Use o-rings.
 If you bottom out keys with force, this can help at the expense of the feel (becomes mushier and reduced key travel distance).
 * Use hollow materials.
 The infill on the sides of the case/plate is 20%, so it means some sound is 'absorbed'.
 If it was solid, the sound would spread more evenely.